Compare convicted driver insurance

 4. TS10 - Failing to comply with traffic light signals

-If you are caught driving through a red light then you’ll receive 3 points on your licence and the conviction will stay on your licence for 4 years from the date of the offence.
+Getting caught driving through a red light will add three points to your licence, with the conviction staying on your licence for four years from the date of the offence.

-Have you been convicted of any of these offences?
+What if you have been convicted of any of these offences?

 Click the button below to get quotes now.